Introduction: Medieval Chandelier

 Step 1: Piece One

 I strongly recommend using a Drill Press for all the holes in this Instructable.
 Especially the central hole for the eye bolt - the entire chandelier will appear wonky if you drill that at even the slightest angle.
-Details on how to construct a bulky drill press can be found here

 Being as the finished Chandelier will be viewed from below, I lined the dowel joints up as best as I could.
 Use a Marking gauge for the 'end grain' holes, or if you have a dowel jig for precise positioning then that'll do too.